By goal

 - Monthly ticket volume: your actual ticket count from helpdesk

-- Cost per ticket: total support cost / total tickets (include wages, tools, overhead)
+- Cost per resolution: total support cost / total tickets (include wages, tools, overhead)

 Example A (in-house support):